shaikhshoieb22/shaikhshoieb22/README.md

 ## &#x1f4c8; about me

-- 🧔‍ hi, i'm Shoieb Shaikh , a passionate self-taught backend developer,ML enthusiast , Linux fanbiy  and an engineering student from india.
+- 🧔‍ hi, i'm Shoieb Shaikh , a passionate self-taught backend developer,ML enthusiast , Linux fanboy  and an engineering student from india.
 - 🙋‍♂️ i have keen interests in data , databases ,and data manipulation .
 - 📖always excited to learn new stuff .
 - 🧑🏼‍🤝‍🧑🏾i am also an open-source enthusiast . i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.